REVENUE AND TAXATION

 (2) The maximum allowable amount of the credit for the current taxable year shall be three percent (3%) of the amount of qualified investments made during the taxable year.

-(3) As used in this section "qualified investment" means certain property which:
+(3) As used in this section, "qualified investment" means certain property that:

-(ii) Is qualified broadband equipment as defined in section 63-3029I, Idaho Code; and
+(ii) Is qualified broadband equipment, as defined in section 63-3029I, Idaho Code;

 (b) Is acquired, constructed, reconstructed, erected or placed into service after December 31, 1981; and

-(c) Has a situs in Idaho as determined under subsection (9) of this section.
+(c) Has a situs in Idaho, as determined pursuant to subsection (9) of this section.